How do I plan a safe event for my community?

 Special Event Coverage

 Once you know the details of your event, contact your insurance company to make sure you have adequate coverage for it.
-If you are a member of the CrossFit Risk Retention Group, you can email your Account Manager here or call us at (310) 937-2007.
+If you are a member of the CrossFit Risk Retention Group, please contact us.
 Many policies have a Special Events Exclusion, which means that your regular policy will not apply.
 If that is the case, your insurance provider can usually provide event coverage for an additional premium; this would protect you and your business from the additional risks that are a part of a large event.
 The CrossFit RRG covers many special events with your regular policy; however, if yours does not fall within the scope of the policy’s coverage, it can be added with an additional premium.

 Vendors

 Including vendors at your special event certainly adds to the excitement and attendee experience.
 Whether you are working with an event coordinator, food or beverage provider, photographer, apparel retailer or service provider like a chiropractor, it’s important to protect your business.
 By including them in your event, you are opening yourself up to possible liability due to their operations.
-A great way to protect yourself is to request an Additional Insured certificate of insurance on every vendor’s policy.
+A great way to protect your business is to request an Additional Insured Certificate of Insurance from every vendor’s policy.
 This will protect both you and your business from the vendor’s operations in the event of an issue.
 This is a very simple process for their insurance companies as this is a common request.

 Safety Measures